sans-kruti-18/EWaste-Tracker/README.md

-This is EWaste Tracker application using Blockchain
+This is EWaste Tracker application using Blockchain.
 It has Role Based Access Control (RBAC)